tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 - Override or adversely influence client resolver selection by users or administrators.

-- Cause clients to use a discovered resolver which has no trust association with a client-known entity.
+- Cause clients to use a discovered resolver which has no authenticated delegation from a client-known entity.

 - Influence automatic discovery mechanisms such that a client uses one or more resolvers that are not otherwise involved with providing service to the client, such as: a network provider, a VPN server, a